 You can also walk on your tiptoes or perform calf raises to prepare your ankles and calves.

-No matter which dynamic stretches you choose, ensure you have proper form and good posture while performing them.
+No matter which dynamic stretches you choose, ensure you maintain proper form and good posture.
 This five-minute warm-up will make a substantial difference when you start your workout.
 You’ll feel like a completely different runner.

 While warming up may not seem natural at first, it’s a great habit to get into.
-If you consistently warm up before every run, it will start to feel like a regular part of your routine.
+If you consistently warm up before every run, it will become a regular part of your routine.

-Warming up before a race, such as a half-marathon or a 5 K, is just as important, if not more important, than when training.
-Not only will you be able to begin the race at your race pace hard effort, but this routine can help calm your mind and nerves before the start.
+Warming up before a race is just as important, if not more important, than when training.
+Not only will you be able to begin the race at your race pace, but this routine can help calm your mind and nerves before the start.

 So, have we convinced you to do a warm-up for runners before your next run?
 With consistent practice, you’ll notice a difference in your performance and how you feel during your training.